GoCyberEd/Locust/README.md

     ./MapReduce input_file.txt

-For distributed mode, create a txt file in the format <ip> <port> like the following:
+For distributed mode, create a txt file in the format `ip_address port` like the following:

     192.168.0.2 80000
     192.168.0.3 80000